Negative Pre-activations Differentiate Syntax: Negative differentiation concentrates early

 We find that NN pairs are highly prevalent in early layers, especially layer 2, but that all layers have a significant proportion of these pairs (at least $30\%$ with the exception of layer 1) while PP pairs are comparatively rare (Figure \ref{fig:pairs_pythia}a).
 This indicates that Wasserstein neurons in Pythia frequently separate similar inputs to negative values of varying degree, rather than always two values of different signs.
 To better investigate this in layer 2, we tracked the same most entangled neurons over training checkpoints, and measured the properties of the pairs they most differentiated as training progressed.
 We strikingly find that there is rapid specialization: while NN and PP pairs both occupy a very small fraction of the most differentiated pair type at the onset of training, NN pairs rapidly become prevalent, unlike PP pairs.
 PN pairs correspondingly decrease in frequency as NN pairs rise (Figure \ref{fig:pairs_pythia}b).
 Thus, negative differentiation is an early emerging and sustained strategy.

-To relate this behaviorally to grammar, at each checkpoint we clamp only the negative pre-activations of $5\%$ of Wasserstein neurons in Pythia 1.4B and measure the resulting accuracy drop on BLiMP and TSE, compared to the random and perplexity-matched controls.
+To relate this behaviorally to grammar causally rather than by correlation (Figure \ref{fig:general_training_dynamics}d), at each checkpoint we clamp only the negative pre-activations of $5\%$ of Wasserstein neurons in Pythia 1.4B and measure the resulting accuracy drop on BLiMP and TSE, compared to the random and perplexity-matched controls.
 Plotting the error increase against the mean WD of the cohort at that checkpoint shows a strong positive relationship: as Wasserstein neurons' distributions become more non-Gaussian, ablation yields larger grammatical damage (Figure \ref{fig:pairs_pythia}c, d).
 Random and perplexity-matched controls, plotted at the same WD for reference, show little to no correlation.
 Together, these results indicate that as Wasserstein neurons mature, the model increasingly relies upon them for grammar, and so error increases as these neurons' pre-activations diverge from a Gaussian.
+Additional experiments observing this phenomenon in Llama 3.1 8B can be found in Section \ref{sup:llamadifferentiation}.
+Taken together, our results show that negative pre-activations are mechanistically salient rather than inert: they are leveraged by a sparse set of entangled neurons to differentiate syntax.